FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 }
 ```

-The two exported functions `generateVerifier` and `generateChallenge` will be used in your login route to create a PKCE verifier.
+The two exported functions, `generateVerifier` and `generateChallenge`, will be used in your login route to create a PKCE verifier.
 Create a new directory called `routes` in your `./server` directory and add a new file called `login.js` to it:

 ```login.js
 const express = require('express');